Here are some of the things that we do in our coding clubs:

 Python

-Python is my preferred programming language to teach to beginners and especially for primary school students in Years 5-6 and high school students.
+Python is my preferred textual programming language to teach to beginners and especially for primary school students in Years 5-6 and high school students.
 I prefer to download Python onto computers to use, which is for free.
 Python is a great programming language for beginners because it is clean and readable.

 Program mBot to navigate its environment and: